Giant Belladonna Lily

 This product is currently out of stock and unavailable.

-A rare, heritage cross of Amaryllis belladonna x Brunsvigia josephinae that dates back to the early 1900s.
-Around 20-30 pink flowers with reflexed petals open on a single stem to around one metre, late summer to autumn.
+A rare, heritage cross (Amaryllis belladonna x Brunsvigia josephinae) that dates back to the early 1900s.
+From late summer, 20-30 brilliant, rosy pink flowers open in a spherical cluster on a single stem.
+Each flower is 11cm long and 5-7cm across, the reflexed petals have good substance.
+The strong, deeply coloured stems grow to around one metre.

 Supplied as: Bulbs